Overview Installation What to Expect How It Works Languages Detection Layers Performance GitHub Action Output Formats

 What gets scanned.
 Rosentic scans all branches with commits in the last 30 days.
 Stale branches are skipped.
 The engine compares every active branch pair across five detection layers: function signature mismatches, HTTP API contract breaks, GraphQL schema conflicts, OpenAPI/Pydantic/Zod typed contract breaks, and protobuf/gRPC message conflicts.

 Where results appear.
 Rosentic posts a comment directly on your PR with the conflict report.
 By default, Rosentic runs in audit mode - conflicts are reported but the check passes (green checkmark) so merges are never blocked.
-Results live on the PR - nothing is stored externally.
+The scan runs locally.
+Code never leaves your runner.
+Anonymous summary telemetry (conflict counts, branch counts, timing) is sent.
+With an API key, scan metadata and finding details (function names, file paths, verdicts) are stored for dashboard history.
+Source code is never uploaded in any mode.

 Audit vs enforce mode.
 New installs start in audit mode - Rosentic reports conflicts without blocking merges.
 When you trust the results, switch to enforce mode to block merges when conflicts are found.
 One line change in your YAML: